Cinema of Pakistan: Collapse (1990–2002)

 At the start of the 1990s, Pakistan's film industry was gripped with certain doom.
 Of the several dozen studios across the country, only 11 were operational producing around 100 films annually.
 By now the annual output dropped to around 40 films, all produced by a single studio.
 Other productions would be independent of any studio usually financed by the filmmakers themselves.
 This number would lower further as studios went towards producing short-plays and television commercials.
 The death of Waheed Murad in 1983 was only the start of the demise of iconic cinema stars of the 60s which further led to decreased interest.
-Anjuman quit from playback signing, Sultan Rahi was murdered in 1996, director Sangeeta put her career on hold to attended to family life while Nazrul Islam died.
+Noor Jehan quit from playback singing, Sultan Rahi was murdered in 1996, director Sangeeta put her career on hold to attend to family life while Nazrul Islam died.
 Controversy raged over the 1998 film Jinnah, produced by Akbar Salahuddin Ahmed and directed by Jamil Dehlavi.
 Objections were raised over the choice of actor Christopher Lee as the protagonist depicting Muhammad Ali Jinnah and inclusion of Indian Shashi Kapoor as archangel Gabriel in the cast combined with the experimental nature of the script.
 Imran Aslam, editor of The News International, said the author wrote the script in a "haze of hashish".
 By 1999, a surge of new films began releasing.
 Haathi Meray Saathi produced and distributed by Eveready Pictures celebrated its Golden Jubilee bringing audience back to the cinema for 66 weeks.
 Other hits were Syed Noor's 1995 film Jeeva, Saeed Rizvi's Sarkata Insaan and his 1997 film Tilismih Jazira.
 1998 saw the release of Noor's Choorian, a Punjabi film that grossed Rs180 million rupees.
 In 1999, a Russian-Pakistani joint venture was produced and Samina Peerzada's Inteha.
 Other notable productions of the late 90s included Deewane Tere Pyar Ke, Mujhe Chand Chahiye, Sangam, Tere Pyar Mein, and Ghar Kab Aao Gay, which attempted to get away from formulaic and violent story lines.
 It was predicted that Pakistani cinema would have a revival.
 However, the public did not respond and low attendance at cinemas were recorded as the lower middle class shunned these films.
 The industry was pronounced dead by the start of the new millennium.
 By the early 2000s "an industry that once produced an average of 80 films annually was now struggling to even churn out more than two films a year".
 Partial successes were recorded with Larki Panjaban and Javed Sheikh's Yeh Dil Aap Ka Huwa grossing over Rs200 million rupees.